 - P: Non-market-maker principal trade (i.e., a trade an exchange member does for his own account).

 - P.S.: The distinction between M and P is not an economically meaningful one for the purpose of this project.

 EXEC_TYPE_ID: This variable is:

 - F if the full order was executed in the trade.

 - P if the order was only partially executed in the trade.

 In this project, the RTs will test six hypotheses.
 These hypotheses will be about price discovery, realized spread, the frequency of client trades, the use of market orders, and gross trading revenue.
 The RTs get precise details on the hypotheses upon reception of the data.

 For each hypothesis being tested, research teams will submit...

 After receiving the data and hypotheses, the RTs have time until March 26, 2021, to do the analyses and submit a short paper and the analysis code used for all the analyses.
-The paper is a maximum of 5 pages long, plus an optional appendix.
-The paper reports the coefficient (effect size), the standard error, and the z/t-statistics for each hypothesis, and uses the remainder to precisely describe the methodology (in contrast, motivation, summary statistics, etc. are not needed).
-To ensure comparability across RTs and to ensure that all variables are reported, RTs will receive a template for the short paper at the time they start the analysis - this will also save RTs time writing up the results.
-In addition to submitting the short paper in PDF format, RTs also have to fill in a web form, providing the effect sizes, standard errors, and z/t-statistics for each hypothesis.
-Submission of the short paper and the required data/scripts will be administered via upload forms on the project webpage.
+The paper is a maximum of 5 pages long.
+The paper reports the coefficient (effect size) and the standard error for each hypothesis, and uses the remainder to precisely describe the methodology (in contrast, motivation, summary statistics, etc. are not needed).
+In addition to submitting the short paper in PDF format, RTs also have to fill in a web form, providing the effect size and standard error for each hypothesis.
+Submission of the short paper and the required analysis scripts will be administered via upload forms on the project webpage.

 data usage & authorship